 The Greeks imagined their gods to look like perfect humans, and so the images of these deities have an idealising quality that carried through to other subjects too.
 The idealising nature of the male nude in this period runs even deeper, as physical beauty was often associated with goodness (in Plato’s philosophy for example).
 Lastly, it has also been suggested that the statues’ chiselled abs may be more than just eye candy: being a militant people, the Greeks represented soldier-like male bodies, with muscular structures that resembled armour.

-No.2 The Sinner
+2) The Sinner

-Adam and Eve, 1537 (panel), Lucas Cranach the Elder (1472-1553) / Kunsthistorisches Museum, Vienna, Austria / Bridgeman Images
+Adam and Eve, 1537 (panel), Lucas the Elder Cranach (1472-1553) / Kunsthistorisches Museum, Vienna, Austria / Bridgeman Images

-In the middle ages, the male nude flips 180 degrees: from the proud, in-your-face nakedness of Antiquity, nudity becomes awkward.
-Not only does the naked statue become a symbol of Antiquity’s pagan religion (which didn’t go down well in the Bible-dominated culture of this period) and was there no need for similar imagery in Christianity, but nudity itself gets a more complicated position.
+In the Middle ages, the male nude flips 180 degrees: from the proud, in-your-face nakedness of Antiquity, nudity becomes awkward.
+Not only does the naked statue become a symbol of Antiquity’s pagan religion (which didn’t go down well in the Bible-dominated culture of this period) and there was no need for similar imagery in Christianity, but nudity itself gets a more complicated position.

 Associated with Original Sin and questions of (im)morality, nudity almost turns into something to be embarrassed about.
 This is reflected in painted, drawn and sculpted bodies, which become slight and slender, without the same emphasis on naturalism.

-No.3 The Renaissance Man
+3) The Renaissance Man

 David, c.1440 (bronze), Donatello, (c.1386-1466) / Museo Nazionale del Bargello, Florence, Italy